Hiking Cinque Torri and Via Ferrata To Rifugio Nuvolau

 Starting From Rifugio Scoiattoli

-We skipped the steep starting climb up by taking the Cinque Torri chair lift from the Passo Falzarego parking lot to Rifugio Scoiattoli.
-A single ride ticket cost 11.60 euros and a roundtrip will cost 16 euros.
+We skipped the steep climb at the start by taking the Cinque Torri chair lift from the Passo Falzarego parking lot up to Rifugio Scoiattoli.
+A single ride ticket cost €11.60 and a roundtrip will cost €16.

 Alternatively, you can buy a Dolomiti Superski pass for each region or all of the Dolomites if you plan on taking many lifts during your stay.